Advising & Course Registration

 How can I receive additional advising support?

-Heather Chafin be the point of contact for students and will relay to students who their assigned academic advisor is.
-Heather’s contact information is hchafin@ncsu.edu or 919-515-1638.
+LeNelle Patrick is the point of contact for students and she will communicate who the academic advisor of record is to students.
+LeNelle’s contact information is ljpatric@ncsu.edu or 919-515-1238

 Sample Schedules

-Course selection for students in Examples of GEP Courses frequently taken by students in the University College include COM 110: Public Speaking, PSY 200: Introduction to Psychology, SOC 202: Principles of Sociology, a math course, or a science course.
+Course selection examples of GEP (General Education Program) courses frequently taken by students in Exploratory Studies include COM 110: Public Speaking, PSY 200: Introduction to Psychology, SOC 202: Principles of Sociology, a math course (depending in your math placement), or a science course.

 Advising & Course Registration Process